 Choose a marine-based thalassotherapy or a combination of aromatherapy and hydrotherapy

-Covered in tropical trees, the Solentiname Islands are home to various colourful bird species, including parrots and toucans.
+Covered in tropical trees, the Solentiname Islands are home to various colorful bird species, including parrots and toucans.

 Become one with the local community